Shaun Wane: England RL

 On 3 February 2020, Wane was appointed as England head coach on a two-year deal.

 25 June 2021 was his first competitive game coaching England in their 24–26 defeat to the Combined Nations All Stars, at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.

 Wane's first Rugby League World Cup in charge of England results in a semi-final finish.
 England's 2021 World Cup campaign (held in 2022) saw three wins in the group stage, followed by a quarter final victory over before losing 27–26 to in the semi-finals.

-In October and November of 2023, Wane lead England to a 3-0 test series victory in the 2023 Tonga rugby league tour of England.
+In October and November 2023, Wane lead England to a 3-0 test series victory in the 2023 Tonga rugby league tour of England.

 In December 2023, England moved up to third the IRL World Rankings.

 Autumn 2024 saw Wane lead his side to a 2-0 Test series victory over Samoa.
 This marked a significant moment for England following their narrow loss to Samoa in the Rugby League World Cup semi-final the previous year.
 In the 2025 Ashes Series test against Australia, England would lose 3-0 under Wane with England only scoring two tries across the three matches.

+Wane stepped down as England head coach in the January following the series.